iSplasher/.nvim/help.md

 - `o`: Begin a new line below the current line and enter insert mode.
 - `O`: Begin a new line above the current line and enter insert mode.
 - `r`: Replace the character under the cursor with the next character typed.
-- `x`: Delete the character under the cursor.
+- `x`: Cut the character under the cursor.
+- `X`: Cut the current line.
 - `dd`: Delete the current line.
 - `yy`: Copy the current line.
 - `p`: Paste the last deleted or copied text.